Looking Back (and Ahead) on 30 Years in Thought Leadership Marketing

 Yet even compelling content is not enough to get you the audience you deserve.
 Unless it gets in the larger-than-ever reading queues of your audience, compelling insights won’t matter.
 There’s just too much content competition on so many topics today.

-I’ll devote a whole presentation at the November conference on the optimal marketing mix for thought leadership content, whether in-depth research reports, books, substantive white papers or another format.
-I’ll explain how our clients and other firms have figured out how to use online and offline channels (both separately and together), and both their own channels and those of reputable third parties (management publications, conference organizers, etc.), to gain a widespread following of their ideas.
+I devoted an entire presentation this month at our 2nd annual conference on thought leadership marketing to the optimal marketing mix for thought leadership content, whether in-depth research reports, books, substantive white papers or another format.
+I explained how our clients and other firms have figured out how to use online and offline channels (both separately and together), and both their own channels and those of reputable third parties (management publications, conference organizers, etc.), to gain a widespread following of their ideas.

 One of the biggest changes I’ve seen in 30 years of thought leadership marketing is the rise of DIY – do-it-yourself thought leadership.
 Once alone in the marketplace, other firms have followed McKinsey’s lead with substantive thought leadership publications.
 There’s also been a significant rise in self-published books and self-organized conferences – and to a lesser extent, self-organized online communities where clients and prospects and the community host can kick around issues.